-Over the years the Holland America Line also issued tiles commemorating special occasions.
+Over the years the Holland America Line and associated organizations also issued tiles commemorating special occasions.
 The tiles (in five different dimensions) are arranged according to the year of issue.

 Tile (7”x 4”) from the ASTA Board of Directors Meeting aboard the ms Noordam III.
 The American Society of Travel Agents is the world’s largest association of travel professionals.
 The tile also depicts the ss Rotterdam V and the ms Nieuw Amsterdam III.